PeteWein/webapp-flask/webapp-flask/utils/README.md

    - Ensure you have docker installed.
 More information can be found here: https://docs.docker.com/get-docker/
    - From the project root (where the Dockerfile is located), Run the docker build command
      - this will ideally be removed and you will only have to pull it down in the future
-     -  e.g. `docker build --tag flask-webapp:test . `
+     -  e.g. `docker pull pwein/flask-webapp`
-        - _Note:_ the name of the app and tag can be whatever you want, this is just the easiest for documentation.
+        - _Note:_ if you want a specific version, you can always add a `:` and the name of the tag, e.g. `docker pull pwein/flask-webapp:0.0.1`
    - After building the image, launch the container with the app
-     - e.g. `docker run --publish 5000:5000 -d --name test flask-webapp:test`
+     - e.g. `docker run --publish 5000:5000 -d --name test pwein/flask-webapp`
         - _Note:_ publish denotes which port will be exposed, d runs in headless, name is the contianer name, and the last line is whatever name and tag of the image you chose.
+In addition, you can also add a semicolon and tag for a different version (`--name test pwein/flask-webapp:0.0.1`)
    - Assuming everything worked, you are free to visit `http://localhost:5000` and confirm.
 2. Powershell
    - Navigate to the `utils` directory and locate the `run_app.ps1` script.